Freetz/freetz/docs/make/iptables.md

 The log appears then again on console 0 and is no longer in the syslog.

-You can also try a patch from [this ticket](https://trac.boxmatrix.info/freetz-ng/ticket/254), but first read the comments carefully.
+You can also try a patch from Ticket #254, but first read the comments carefully.

 ### What is the difference of INPUT, OUTPUT and FORWARD chains